> > Health During Hunt

 • Look after your skin - if you see you are beginning to chafe in places, start applying talcum powder, vaseline, diaper rash cream or special athletic lubricants.

-• Don't walk around outside barefooted - thorns, scorpions, jiggers, stinging ants are just a few hazards.
+• Don't walk around outside barefooted - thorns, scorpions, jiggers, stinging ants are just a few of the hazards.

 • Check your footwear before putting them on.
 Rather than putting your hand in, shake them out vigorously.
 You never know what has got in them!